Loss minimization and parameter estimation with heavy tails: Least Squares Linear Regression

 \begin{theorem} Assume $\Sig$ is not singular.
 Let $\hat{\vw}$ be the output of the variant of \algref{regression} with $\lambda=0$.
 With probability at least $1-\delta$, for $n \geq O(R^2 \log(R) \log(1/\delta))$,

 \end{theorem} Note that $\E(\vX^\t \Sig^{-1} \vX) = \E\tr(\vX^\t \Sig^{-1}\vX) = \tr(\Id) = d$, therefore $R = \Omega(\sqrt{d})$.
 If indeed $R = \Theta(\sqrt{d})$, then a total sample size of $O(d \log(d)\log(1/\delta))$ suffices to guarantee a constant factor approximation to the optimal loss.
-This is minimax optimal up to logarithmic factors~\citep[see, \emph{e.g.},][]{Nussbaum99}.
+This is minimax optimal up to logarithmic factors~\citep{Nussbaum99}.
 We also remark that the boundedness assumption can be replaced by a subgaussian assumption on $\vX$, in which case the sample size requirement becomes $O(d \log(1/\delta))$.

 In recent work of~\citet{MJ13}, an algorithm based on stochastic gradient descent obtains multiplicative approximations to $L_\opt$, for general smooth and strongly convex losses $\ell$, with a sample complexity scaling with $\log(1/\tilde{L})$.
 Here, $\tilde{L}$ is an upper bound on $L_\opt$, which must be known by the algorithm.
 The specialization of \citeauthor{MJ13}'s main result to square loss implies a sample complexity of $\tilde{O}( d R^8 \log (1 /(\delta L^\sq_\opt))$ if $L^\sq_\opt$ is known.
 In comparison, \thmref{ols} shows that $\tilde{O}(R^2\log(1/\delta))$ suffice when using our estimator.

 It would be interesting to understand whether the bound for the stochastic gradient method of~\cite{MJ13} can be improved, and whether knowledge of $L_\opt$ is actually necessary in the stochastic oracle model.
 We note that the main result of~\cite{MJ13} can be more generally applicable than \thmref{loss}, because \cite{MJ13} only assumes that the population loss $L(\vw)$ is strongly convex, whereas \thmref{loss} requires the empirical loss $L_T(\vw)$ to be strongly convex for large enough samples $T$.
 While our technique is especially simple for the squared loss, it may be more challenging to implement well for other losses, because the local norm around $\vw_\opt$ may be difficult to approximate with an observable norm.
 We thus leave the extension to more general losses as future work.

 Finally, we also consider the case where $\X$ is a general, infinite-dimensional Hilbert space, $\lambda > 0$, the norm of $\vX$ is bounded, and $Y$ again may be heavy-tailed. \begin{theorem} Let $V > 0$ such that $\Pr[\dotp{\vX,\vX} \leq V^2] = 1$.
 Let $\hat{\vw}$ be the output of the variant of \algref{regression} with $\lambda >0$.
 With probability at least $1-\delta$, as soon as $n \geq O((V^2/\lambda)\log(V/\sqrt{\lambda})\log(2/\delta))$,